 Without a totally new mindset and life focus to fill the void, the addict will return to their addiction again, and again, ravaging their relationships, trustworthiness, career, finances, and physical and mental health.
 The addiction will utterly destroy them.

-Have you wondered why the rehab industry generally keeps their term short?
+Have you wondered why the drug rehab industry generally keeps their term short?
 First, because it is more palatable to the addict or their family for the problem to be “fixed” quicker.
 Secondly, because most insurance programs will only participate in the first 90 days.
 So, the expensive rehabs make the most money by having a revolving door.
 On the contrary, we are nonprofit, to keep costs low, and we don’t take insurance.
 We focus our efforts on permanent recovery, no matter how long it takes, not on profits, insurance, and repeat customers.
 We keep the cost for the individual or their family to a minimum, seeking most of our operational funding from donations from the community.
 That support gives us enough time to work with each addict to totally transform their lives, for good.
-And that is why Teen Challenge addiction treatment programs are so successful.
+And that is why Teen Challenge Tallahassee addiction treatment program is so successful.

 Why These Steps Can Take A Full Year